 7. Not cleaning a smoker after use

-Whenever you are done with the smoker, make sure to clean creosote from smoker so you don’t have to deal with a lot more mess later on.
+Whenever you are done with the smoker, make sure to clean the creosote from the smoker so you don’t have to deal with a lot more mess later on.

-The Effects of Creosote on Your Smoker and Food and Why Should You Clean Creosote From Smoker?
+Is Creosote On Meat Dangerous: The Effects of Creosote on Your Smoker and Food

 There are many reasons to care about creosote in smoker/pellet grill or a grill: